Case Report

 1.

-Zandi R, Talebi S, Sheibani S, Ghadiri A. Total Hip Arthroplasty in an old man with Acetabular Protrusion due to Active Tuberculosis Infection: A Case Report.
+Zandi R, Talebi S, Sheibani S, Ghadiri A. Total Hip Arthroplasty for Acetabular Protrusion in a Patient with Active Tuberculosis Infection: A Case Report.
 J Orthop Spine Trauma.
 2024;10(1):35-8.